 10 | Parking & visitor parking

 If you love entertaining but your guests will have to pay $10/hour for street parking at your cool Downtown apartment with a resident-only lot, you may be looking at a dealbreaker.
 Ask the onsite staff about their parking policies so you don’t run into any surprises!

 Make sure to plug in your everyday routes into Maps and set the times to when you’ll be most active on the roads to ensure that you won’t need to queue up 3 hours’ worth of podcasts on your way to work.

 We recommend doing research about the property ahead of time so that if you have questions, you can ask the onsite staff while touring.
 While it’s important to note that reviews online don’t always paint the most accurate picture of a property, keeping an eye out for repeated issues within the negative reviews can indicate if there are any true areas of concern.
 If only one person out of the hundreds of reviews is complaining about their AC not working, that was most likely a one-off problem for that resident.
 But if you see 20 reviews that mention the unbearable noise levels, you may be looking at a red flag.

 While everything on this list may not be dealbreakers to you, in general, training your eye to notice potential issues at the get-go will help you avoid unwelcome surprises once you’ve already signed the lease.
 Plus, if you’re a huge overachiever and decide to take notes while you’re out touring, you can use that info to fill out your inventory sheet at move-in!

 Work with an Apartment Locator

 An agent will be your best resource for finding an apartment that checks all of your boxes — both the must-haves and the must-not-haves.
 On top of doing extensive property research daily, their clients give them direct feedback and insider knowledge about the properties they leased at.
-The best part?
-Their services are totally free to you, the renter.

 Let's get touring!